 Whether you’re looking to soothe tired muscles after a day of skiing or just enjoy some peace and quiet, these Colorado hot springs are a great bet for a relaxing winter retreat.
 Check out our Quick Guide to 29 Colorado Hot Springs for more ideas.

-Why it's a must: One of the best hot springs in the state for families and the world's largest outdoor mineral hot springs pool, Glenwood's half-million gallons give everyone room to roam, soak and play.
+Why it's a must: One of the best hot springs in the state for families and the world's largest outdoor mineral hot springs pool, Glenwood's 3.5-million gallons give everyone room to roam, soak and play in Glenwood Springs.
 An on-site lodge, spa and grill ensure you never have to leave — and if you get too steamy in the pool, partake in the Nordic tradition of leaping out of the pool for a roll around the snow deck and a quick chill!

 Why it’s a must: Lounging in a steamy hot tub while surrounded by swirls of falling snowflakes is something everyone should experience in their lifetime.
-Get in on the tradition at Box Canyon Lodge, where you can enjoy beautiful views of the San Juan Mountains while hanging out in a redwood hot tub, fed with 105-degree natural hot springs water.
+Get in on the tradition at Box Canyon Lodge in Ouray, where you can enjoy beautiful views of the San Juan Mountains while hanging out in a redwood hot tub, fed with 105-degree natural hot springs water.

 Why it’s a must: If the cold winter weather is making you stir-crazy, blow off some steam (literally) at the Old Town Hot Springs in Steamboat Springs.
 This sprawling recreation complex is part water park, part geothermal hot springs, and it comes loaded with amenities that will please the entire family.
 The facility is open to the public and includes eight hot spring pools, two waterslides, a fitness center, childcare and massage services.